itamadev/blog/content/posts/20230412-pod-node-eviction/index.md

 ## Some Examples of Pod and Node Evictions

-- Node failure - Let's say you have a Kubernetes cluster with three Nodes.
+- Node failure - Suppose you have a Kubernetes cluster with three Nodes.
 One of the Nodes experiences a hardware failure, causing it to become un-schedulable.
 The Kubernetes scheduler identifies the Pods running on the failed Node and reschedules them on the remaining Nodes, marking the failed Node for eviction.

 - Resource constraints - If a Pod starts consuming too much CPU or memory, it can cause the Node to run out of resources.
 Kubernetes may then decide to evict the Pod to free up resources for other Pods running on the Node.